cell-os/metal-cell/README.md

 ### Global-Level Resource Management
 A cell is by designed constrained to a single physical location (datacenter).
-A cell is also an availability zone so we can think in terms of cell availability.
+A cell is also a failure domain (or availability zone) so we can define a measure of availability for the cell.

 To increase availability a workload could target multiple cells, potentially across geographical locations.
-While the stateless or semi-stateless (think in-memory content) workloads are relatively easily relocatable, for persistent state (e.g. in HDFS) replication needs to be considered.
+While the stateless or semi-stateless (think in-memory content) tasks are relatively easily relocatable, for persistent state (e.g. files, or a database) replication needs to be considered.

-There are data consistency aspects involved, however we'll rather focus on the resource management aspect.
+Although there are also data consistency aspects involved, we'll focus on the resource management aspect.
 Just as the cell resource management needs to deal with shared network resources, communication between cells needs to tackle the problem in a similar fashion.

-Fundamentally there's no difference between intra-cell and cross-cell resource management.
-The only difference is in the capacity.
-Hence a global view of the resources is not only possible, but highly probable.
+Fundamentally there's no difference between intra-cell and cross-cell resource management (the differences are in the capacity, bandwidth and latency), so a global view of the resources is possible.

-This will make the Metal Cell "brain" omnipresent.

 ### Fine-grained ultra-granular application-level resource isolation
 In the opposite extreme of the global view is the micro-level view of a computation.
 Lightweight threads Fibers/coroutines

 Performance Monitoring and Debugging
 ---------------------------------------------------------

 One of the main concerns in shared environments is related to the potential performance impact and the traceability and attribution of performance issues.
-This is a fair concern, given that the hardware is shared and and potentially overcommitted.
+This is especially important when resources are oversubscribed.

 Monitoring is intrinsic to Metal Cell, so core services are implicitly monitored.